online-poker/poker-html-client/docs/README.md

 - show-hole-card1
 - show-hole-card2

-`player-cards` class represent player cards.
+`player-cards` represents the container component for player cards.
 That's abstract concept and include UI block which displays 2 or 4 cards.

 `on-hand` is an indication that this is player cards on hand.
 They always prominently visible in the UI.